upday/upday.github.io/_posts/blog/2016-10-08-vector_drawables_optimisation.md

 While some mobile platforms have been supporting vector graphics for a while, Android only began doing this natively starting with API Level 21 and with the help of the Support Library 23.2.0 for pre-Lollipop devices.
 By replacing you PNG image resources with VectorDrawables, your APK size decreases considerably and most of all, your images look good, independent of the resolution of the device used.

+The system will try to redraw your activity at every 16ms so it can reach the <a href="https://www.youtube.com/watch?v=CaMTIgxCSqU">60fps</a> target.
+So this means that the duration of every `onDraw` method is extremely important.

-When used incorrectly, VectorDrawables can affect the performance of your app, that's why we believe that it is important to first understand how VectorDrawables work.
+When used incorrectly, VectorDrawables can affect the performance of your app, because the drawing can take a long time.
 Here are three mistakes that you might be doing together with easy to implement solutions, to ensure that you are really improving the performance of your app, with the help of VectorDrawables.

 ## Understanding The Internals Of VectorDrawables